corinalogan/grackles/EasyToReadFiles/g_inhibition.md

 **Prior to collecting any data:** This preregistration was written.

-**After data collection had begun:** This preregistration was submitted to PCI Ecology for peer review after starting data collection on the detour task for the pre-reversal subcategory of subjects (for which there was data from one bird).
+**After data collection had begun:** This preregistration was submitted to PCI Ecology (Oct 2018) for peer review after starting data collection on the detour task for the pre-reversal subcategory of subjects (for which there was data from one bird).
+Reviews were received, the preregistration was revised and resubmitted to PCI Ecology (Jan 2019) at which point there was detour data for six birds, data on a few training trials for delay of gratification for one bird, and no data from the go no-go experiment.

 ### B. PARTITIONING THE RESULTS